 On the flip side, it does happen that people are wrongly accused of influencing a will-maker.
 Sometimes a will-maker wants to make a will a certain way on their own volition.
 This is why we have the court system and the New York attorneys.
 We practice will contests before the court every day.
 We strive to resolve those disagreements and let loved ones move on with their lives.

 We have been involved in will contests since 2008.
 If you are involved in one and are wondering how to contest a Will, we will be happy to talk to you about it.
-You can call us at (718) 509-9774 or send us an email.
+You can call us at 212-233-1233 or [email protected].

 In will contests, our results speak for themselves: